balajeerc/restic-wrapper/README.md

 3. Configure the variables in `config.sh` as needed
 3. Replace `myuser` in `log_rotate.conf` with your user name

 > NOTE: Restic backups are encrypted.
-You'd best not forget the password supplied to it `config.sh` :)
+You'd best not forget the password supplied to it in `config.sh` :)

 ## Running